-800-80.9 Existing Dams.
+800-70.3 Existing Dams.
 Existing dams that are located on a project site and will remain after construction is complete, shall comply with the provisions of this Chapter and all referenced chapters and sections as if they were new dams.

-800-80.10 Existing Category II Dams.
+800-70.4 Existing Category II Dams.
 When an existing Category II dam may be reclassified to a Category I dam because of a proposed development downstream of the dam, the following shall be provided by the developer for review by the Georgia Safe Dams Program.
+The following information shall be provided:

-- A. Location of the Category II dam and the proposed development. - B. A surveyed cross-section of the stream valley at the location of the proposed development including finished floor elevations. - C. A dam breach analysis must establish the height of the floodwave in the downstream floodplain.
-The dam breach analysis shall be completed in accordance with the Safe Dams Program Quality Assurance Program by a professional engineer.
+- A. Location of the Category II dam and the proposed development. - B. A surveyed cross-section of the stream valley at the location of the proposed development including finished floor elevations.

+C. A dam breach analysis must establish the height of the floodwave in the downstream floodplain.
+A professional engineer shall complete the dam breach analysis in accordance with the Safe Dams Program Quality Assurance Program.

-Section 800-90.
+Section 800-80.
 Stormwater Management Practices for Redevelopment Projects.

-- 800-90.1 Stormwater management for redevelopment projects must follow the guidelines set forth in the Gwinnett County Stormwater Management Manual.
-The standards within this section apply to all Redevelopment sites that meet one or more of the following criteria: - A. Redevelopment that includes the creation, addition, or replacement of 5,000 square feet or more of impervious cover. - B. Redevelopment that involves land-disturbing activity of I acre or more. - C. Redevelopment, regardless of size, that is defined by the Director or designee to be a hotspot land use. - D. Land development activities that are smaller than the minimum applicability criteria set forth in item (a) above if such activities are part of a larger common plan of development, even though multiple, separate and distinct land development activities may take place at different times on different schedules. - 800-90.2 The purpose of a stormwater management analysis is to support the redevelopment of the project site using Best Management Practices and diligent engineering.
+800-80.1 Stormwater management for redevelopment projects must follow the guidelines set forth in the Gwinnett County Stormwater Management Manual.
+For redevelopment, the pre-developed conditions may take into account the existing conditions unless the existing development causes a negative impact on downstream property.
+The standards within this section apply to all redevelopment sites that meet the criteria in section 800-30.2.

+800-80.2 The purpose of a stormwater management analysis is to support the redevelopment of the project site using Best Management Practices and diligent engineering.
 The report must follow the guidelines set forth in the Gwinnett County Stormwater Management Manual and is required for all redevelopment projects.
-The analysis shall be certified by a qualified registered professional in the State of Georgia.
-The analysis shall be in accordance with the criteria specified in Section 800-20. - 800-90.3 Water quality treatment of stormwater runoff for the purposes of water quality shall be in accordance with the criteria specified in the Gwinnett County Stormwater Management Manual under the following conditions: - A. Water quality treatment must be met for the entire site when the disturbed area is more than 50 percent of the property. - B. Water quality treatment must be met for the improvements on the site only when the disturbed area is less than 50 percent of the property. - 800-90.4 Channel protection and stormwater treatment for a redeveloped project site shall be provided in accordance with the criteria specified in the Gwinnett County Stormwater Management Manual under the following conditions: - A. Protection of stream channels from bank and bed erosion and degradation shall be provided by using all of the following three approaches: - I. Preservation, restoration and/or reforestation (with native vegetation) of the applicable stream buffer. - 2.
+A qualified registered professional in the State of Georgia shall certify the analysis.
+The analysis shall be in accordance with the criteria specified in Section 800-20.

+800-80.3 Water quality treatment of stormwater runoff for the purposes of water quality shall be in accordance with the criteria specified in the Gwinnett County Stormwater Management Manual under the following conditions:

+- A. Water quality treatment must be met for the entire site when the disturbed area is more than 50 percent of the property. - B. Water quality treatment must be met for the improvements on the site only when the disturbed area is less than 50 percent of the property.

+800-80.4 Channel protection and stormwater treatment for a redeveloped project site shall be provided in accordance with the criteria specified in the Gwinnett County Stormwater Management Manual under the following conditions:

+- A. Protection of stream channels from bank and bed erosion and degradation shall be provided by using all of the following three approaches: - 1.
+Preservation, restoration and/or reforestation (with native vegetation) of the applicable stream buffer. - 2.
 Erosion prevention measures such as energy dissipation and velocity control. - 3.
-24-hour extended detention storage of the one-year, 24-hour return frequency storm event (channel protection volume). - B. Downstream overbank flood and property protection shall be provided by controlling (attenuating) the post-development peak discharge rate to the forested condition rate for the 25-year, 24-hour return frequency storm event. - C. Extreme flood and public safety protection shall be provided by controlling and safely conveying the 100-year, 24 hour return frequency storm event such that flooding is not exacerbated.
+24-hour extended detention storage of the one-year, 24-hour return frequency storm event (channel protection volume). - B. Downstream overbank flood and property protection shall be provided by controlling (attenuating) the post-development peak discharge rate to the pre-developed conditions which may take into account the existing conditions unless the existing development cause a negative impact on downstream property or the 25-year, 24-hour return frequency storm event. - C. Extreme flood and public safety protection shall be provided by controlling and safely conveying the 100-year, 24-hour return frequency storm event such that flooding is not exacerbated. - D. For receiving water with trout stream designation, the stormwater management plan must address the protection of the trout waters.